numerik11/ESP32-Irrigation-Control/README.md

 ## Materials

-- KC868-A6 (recommended) or ESP32 dev board + 6-relay module
+- KC868-A6 (recommended) or ESP32 dev board and a 6-relay module
-- 6 irrigation solenoids (12V DC or 24V AC to match supply)
+- 6 irrigation solenoids (12V DC or 24V AC to match power Source)
-- 7-core irrigation cable to the pit/box
+- 7-core irrigation cable to the solenoid pit/box
 - Tank level sensor with 0–3.3V output to ESP32 ADC
+- Power Source for solenoids (AC12v/24v,DC12/24v)

 ---